Trailer FAQs

 Quality dump trailers vary from $6,000 to $15,000; at these prices these dump trailers should also be equipped with all 10 GA.
 Steel walls, floors, and fenders, as well as gravel spreaders, equipment ramps, d-rings, a full tarp assembly, and come with a multi-year warranty on both the frame and hoist system.

 Sure, you can get a cheaper trailer for less, but what you skimp out on paying up front costs you in both time and money over the length of ownership.
 Cheap wood interiors rot quickly and need to be replaced and axles without E-Z lube hubs are a huge pain and hassle to lubricate.
-In the end you get what you pay for and when you buy a name brande in accordance with the NATM (National Association of Trailer Manufacturers) you also get the peace of mind knowing your quality trailer is going to outlast your hauling needs, and be a pleasure for you to own over the life of it.
+In the end you get what you pay for and when you buy a name brand in accordance with the NATM (National Association of Trailer Manufacturers) you also get the peace of mind knowing your quality trailer is going to outlast your hauling needs, and be a pleasure for you to own over the life of it.

 Can my vehicle tow a trailer?
 How much can I tow with my vehicle?